webrpc/webrpc/README.md

   * `webrpc-gen -schema=example.ridl -target=ts -pkg=client -client -out=./web/client.ts`
 4. Implement the handlers for your server -- of course, it can't guess the server logic :)

-another option is copy the [hello-webrpc](./_examples/hello-webrpc) example, and adapt for your own webapp and server.
+another option is to copy the [hello-webrpc](./_examples/hello-webrpc) example, and adapt for your own webapp and server.

 ## Schema